holyavkin/Public/codex.md

 ### Books
-"Tell me what books you read and i will predict your future."
+"Tell me what books you read and i will predict your future." - me.

 Each of these books has changed how I see the world.
 Few words about each book.
 * 7 Habits of Highly Effective People.
 Steven Covey - habits shape destiny.